 These exceptional leaders didn’t just build organizations; they developed a new generation of leaders.
 Unfortunately, most executives and middle managers don’t think or act the way Superbosses think and act.
 Why?
 Probably because they barely have enough time to get their own work done, let alone make it their personal mission to develop a legion of future leaders.
 That might sound like a cop out, but it’s a reality in many cases.
 Most of us would love to consistently build the skills and capacity of those who work for us, but the urgent crises of the day tend to keep executives and managers in fire-fighter mode far more often than in capacity-building mode.

 Smart business leaders recognize this inherent conflict and they’re doing something about it.
-They are making leadership and talent development an organization-wide priority and are putting a system in place to make it the cultural norm.
+They are making leadership and career development an organization-wide priority and are putting a system in place to make it the cultural norm.

 The Common Denominator of Industry-Leading Companies

 How well does your organization develop it’s talent?
 (Check out this FREE Talent Development Assessment to find out.)
 The answer to this question is often the single most significant difference between industry-leading organizations, and mediocre ones.
-Go ahead and think of any industry-leading organization, and you’ll almost always find that leadership and talent development is one of their top strategic priorities.
+Go ahead and think of any industry-leading organization, and you’ll almost always find that leadership and career development is one of their top strategic priorities.

 - Marriott International has a custom leadership development program, as well as an internal mobility program that enables supervisors to gain hands-on experience in other departments to help prepare them for greater management responsibilities.